 Representer Theorem

-In the previous post, we talked about Mercer’s theorem and defined a mercer kernel as $\int f(x) f(y) k(x,y) dx dy \geq 0$ for any function $f$.
+From Mercer’s theorem, a kernel satisfies $\int f(x) f(y) k(x,y) dx dy \geq 0$ for any function $f$.
 We call a matrix $M$ positive semi-definite if $f^TMf\geq 0$ for any $f\in \mathbb{R}^n$.
-Then eigenvalues must be non-negative or:
+Then eigenvalues must be non-negative:

 $$ \lambda_1 \geq \lambda_2 \geq .. \geq \lambda_n \geq 0 $$